mstenta/syncr/README.md

 * Exclude certain files (uses list in provided excludes.txt)
 * Delete destination files that aren't in the source
 * Run as super user (sudo)
+* Save settings to a .syncr file in the source directory.
 * Preview the rsync command before executing

 Example command usage: